 We have always been fortunate to host sold out events with maximum golfers and have generous repeat sponsors.
 Each year a Hope Place Centre alumnus is invited to be a guest speaker at our dinner reception.
 At the 2016 tournament, our guest speaker said it best when she told us that so many people suffer from addiction and how connected we all are to this cause.
 She characterized herself as the face of those in need when she said I’m your daughter, sister, aunt, mother, wife, co-worker, student, next-door neighbour, etc. The need continues to be urgent to raise as much funds each year to grow our support for this worthy case.
-In 2018, we had an aggressive goal to raise $35,000 and we surpassed it raising $40,800 thanks to our generous supporters.
+With your help, we raised $32,000 in 2019, and this year we really hope to surpass that total.

 The Hope Place team is made up of dedicated individuals who are leaders in the addiction treatment sector.
 These uniquely qualified professionals provide the right environment to help anyone struggling with challenges related to the misuse and abuse of alcohol and other drugs.
 We work with other specialists in psychiatry, primary care and occupational therapy.
 We also work with practitioners from alternative healing arts, such as yoga instructors, art therapists, acupuncturists and spiritual guides.
 We aim to be the preferred provider of high-quality, gender-specific addiction treatment services, which is why most of the women and men who have completed our programs have found a new way of living and a freedom that enables them to reclaim their roles within their families, careers and communities.